Faculty member fatally shot in University of North Carolina building

 CHAPEL HILL, N.C.
-(AP) — A shooter killed a faculty member in a science building at the University of North Carolina at Chapel Hill on Monday, police said after a lockdown paralyzed the campus community as authorities searched for a suspect.
+(AP) — A shooter killed a faculty member in a science building at the University of North Carolina at Chapel Hill on Monday, police said after a lockdown that paralyzed the campus community as authorities searched for the suspect.

-Police arrested the suspect about an hour and a half after the initial reports of shots fired came in from Caudill Labs, officials said at a news conference.
+Police arrested the suspect over three hours after the initial reports of shots fired came in from Caudill Labs, officials said at a news conference.
 Charges were pending, and the suspect was not immediately identified.

 University officials also did not immediately identify the staffer who was killed and said it was too soon to offer a possible motive.